Ketamine

 4. Integration Sessions:

-sessions to review the memories, thoughts & insights that arose during
+session to review the memories, thoughts & insights that arose during

 your dosing session, and to prepare for the next dosing session.
+A series consists of 6-8 dosing sessions followed by an integration session after each dosing session.

 5. Follow-up consultations with Journey Clinical:

 lozenge refills, as appropriate.
-The frequency of follow ups depends on

 Follow-up Consultations with Journey Clinical :